kvngdre/tasks-cli-app/README.md

 The command above the task with the ID **1** from the database.

+### Example Application

+You can find an [example version](https://github.com/kvngdre/tasks-cli-app/releases/tag/v1.0.0) of this tasks app on the releases tab of this repo.

 ## Extra Features

 - Change the IsComplete property of the Task data model to use a timestamp instead, which gives further information.